jsdealy/latin/miscellae/guideToLatinConversation.md

 To the end.

-The dispute is still pend-
+The dispute is still pending.
-ing.

 AVithout end.